-5. Bellagio Hotel’s Balcony
+5. Bellagio Las Vegas

 The Bellagio is known for its class and grace.
-It’s designed with an Italian theme, but with more class and less showy flash than Caesar’s palace.
-It’s also not as famous or iconic as Caesar’s Palace but it is a high-class luxury resort on its own.
+It’s designed with an Italian theme and is less showy and flashy than Caesars Palace.
+It’s one of the most iconic luxury resorts in all of Las Vegas.

 The Bellagio has over 3,000 rooms and is a bit smaller than most of the other hotels we’ve looked at so far.
-The Bellagio is a very nice hotel with great rooms (vegas.com).
+The Bellagio is a very nice hotel with great rooms.
 It also has a permanent Cirque de Soleil show, titled “O.” If you’re interested in poker, the Bellagio is known for its famed poker room, which is the place to go if you’re visiting Las Vegas, and you are or want to be a poker champ.

 The Tropicana is a famous Las Vegas hotel with a ton of history.
-When you think back to old school Vegas with showgirls and mobsters, this is the place.
+When you think back to old-school Vegas with showgirls and mobsters, this is the place.

-Located near the south end of the strip it’s situated on one of the busiest pedestrian intersections with excellent walkable access to the strip and all its activities.
+Located near the south end of the strip, it’s situated on one of the busiest pedestrian intersections with excellent walkable access to the strip and all its activities.